-- The Group completed the final year of its Control Period Two.
-The business operated in line with expectation.
-The Regulatory Periodic overseen by the Office of Rail and Road ("ORR") which determines the efficient track operating, maintenance and long-term renewal costs that the Company can charge customers from 1 April 2015 to 31 March 2020.
+- HS1 Limited completed the final year of its Control Period Two.
+The Regulatory Periodic overseen by the Office of Rail and Road ("ORR") which determines the efficient track operating, maintenance and longterm renewal costs that the Company can charge customers from 1 April 2015 to 31 March 2020.
 The business operated in line with expectation. - Station charges are regulated separately by the Department for Transport ("DfT").
 Similar to track costs, these charges are composed of operating, maintenance and long-term renewal costs.